top of page

 Status: Discontinued

-In addition to producing the Original Floyd Rose tremolo for Floyd Rose, Schaller also produced their own licensed tremolo, primarily as an aftermarket alternative.
+In addition to producing the Original Floyd Rose (OFR) tremolo for Floyd Rose, Schaller also produced their own licensed tremolo, primarily as an aftermarket alternative to an OFR.
 These were advertised and sold by Schaller directly to the public.

 Schaller phased out left handed units beginning in 2012.